lahrry/Git-Instruction/Lab Report 1 assignment.md

 Your 1st step is **almost** done!
 <br>Open your terminal if you are Mac(if you are using Window download Visual Studio Code). *I will tell you how to download VS Code later on*
 <br>Try ssh 11DIGIT OF ADDITIONAL ACCOUNT_NAME @ ieng6.ucsd.edu in your terminal.
 Then enter your new password.
 <br>*"you can't see the password when you are typing in.
-You are doing it right, so no worries :)"*
+You are doing it right, so no worries :)"*<br>
 ![Image 4-5-23 at 6 06 PM](https://user-images.githubusercontent.com/62029893/230247403-6d6c0c7d-7560-4e62-b64e-b57dd56e1833.jpg)
 <br>If you are seeing this page in your terminal you are all set! **CONGRATULATION!**

+## 2nd Step : Visual Studio Code

+This step is easy to clear!
+<br>Go to this link -> [Link](https://code.visualstudio.com/)
+If you are using Mac, download macOS Universial version.
+If you are using Windows, click Windows x64 User Installer. **EASY RIGHT?**